-A BIDS sidecar is a JSON dictionary with several types of entries, three of which are relevant to HED:
+A BIDS sidecar is dictionary with many possible types of entries, three of which are relevant to HED.
+These entries all have "HED" as a key in one or more second-level dictionaries.

-Three types of JSON sidecar HED-related entries.
+Three types of JSON sidecar entries of interest to HED tools